On the Complexity of Lombardi Graph Drawing: Preliminaries

 \subsection{Hyperbolic Geometry}

 The hyperbolic plane~$\H^2$ is an example of a non-Euclidean geometry.
-In many ways it behaves similar to the Euclidean plane~$\R^2$, e.g.\ two points define a unique line, we can measure distances and angles, $\ldots$
+In many ways it behaves similar to the Euclidean plane~$\R^2$, e.g.\ two points define a unique line and we can measure distances and angles.

 Formally, both~$\R^2$ and~$\H^2$ can be described by an axiomatic system (like the one from Hilbert for~$\R^2$~\cite{Hilbert1968_GrundlagenGeometrie}).
 In fact, axiomatic systems for~$\R^2$ and~$\H^2$ are nearly identical, explaining the many similarities between~$\R^2$ and~$\H^2$.
-Without going into the technical details, Hilbert's axiomatic system contains the so-called \emph{parallels axiom} stating that for any line~$\ell$ and point~$p$ not on~$\ell$ in~$\R^2$ there is at most one (indeed exactly one) line through~$p$ parallel to~$\ell$.
+Without going into the technical details, Hilbert's axiomatic system contains the so-called \emph{parallel postulate} stating that for any line~$\ell$ and point~$p$ not on~$\ell$ in~$\R^2$ there is at most one (indeed exactly one) line through~$p$ parallel to~$\ell$.
 Negating this axiom turns Hilbert's axiomatic system for~$\R^2$ into one that defines~$\H^2$.

 When working with the hyperbolic plane~$\H^2$ we usually avoid working with the axioms directly.
 Instead we consider so-called \emph{models}, i.e., embeddings of~$\H^2$ into (in our case)~$\R^2$.
 Several of these models are used in the literature.
-Important for us are the \emph{Beltrami-Klein model} and the \emph{\Poincare disk model}, see Figure~\ref{fig:models}.
-Both have in common that~$\H^2$ is mapped to the interior of a unit disk~$D$ (called \emph{Beltrami-Klein disk} or \emph{\Poincare disk}, respectively).
-We omit how~$\H^2$ is mapped into~$D$ and instead focus on some useful properties of the two models: \begin{itemize} \item In the Beltrami-Klein model, hyperbolic lines are in bijection with the chords of~$D$.
-In particular, straight lines in~$\H^2$ are mapped to line segments in~$D$. \item In the \Poincare disk model, hyperbolic lines are mapped to either circular arcs orthogonal to~$D$ or diameters of~$D$\footnote{ By a slight perturbation it is always possible to obtain a realization in the \Poincare disk in which each hyperbolic line is represented by a circular arc. }.
-An important property of the \Poincare disk model is that it is \emph{conformal}, i.e., angles are preserved and can be measured in the drawing inside the \Poincare disk~$D$. \end{itemize}
+Important for us is the \emph{\Poincare disk model}, see Figure~\ref{fig:models}, where~$\H^2$ is mapped to the interior of a unit disk~$D$ called the \emph{\Poincare disk}.
+We omit how~$\H^2$ is mapped into~$D$ and instead focus on some useful properties: \begin{itemize} \item Hyperbolic lines are mapped to either circular arcs orthogonal to~$D$ or diameters of~$D$.
+By a slight perturbation it is actually always possible to obtain a realization in the \Poincare disk in which each hyperbolic line is represented by a circular arc. \item The \Poincare disk model is \emph{conformal}, meaning that the angles in the hyperbolic plane equal the angles in a drawing inside the \Poincare disk~$D$.
+Conformality is crucial in our reduction to obtain perfect angular resolution. \end{itemize}